Saturday, February 15, 2014

 All objects are made of matter, but since energy is also matter by E = mc2, objects are then both matter as well as energy.
 Assuming that the universe is made up of only matter and time, that then means that there is additional matter beyond that of the objects we sense.
 Space is usually an object as well, an empty object that we do not sense, and so objects really are matter, energy, and space.
 Before you know it, there are both sensed objects and objects that consist of nothing but the empty voids between sensed objects.
 Space is an object that has dimension, but space has nothing in it…except many quantum particles jumping into and out of existence.
 Now there are different kinds of matter showing up here, there, and everywhere.

-Current science bases the universe on a set of axioms that are notably incomplete and full of gaps in understanding.The basic difficulty that we have in describing consciousness has more to do with the patchwork of axioms in science than in any intrinsic complexity of the mind.
-A simpler, self-consistent description of reality seems to show a simpler, self-consistent description of consciousness as well.
+Current science bases the universe on a set of axioms that are notably incomplete and full of gaps in understanding.The basic difficulty that we have in describing free choice has more to do with the patchwork of axioms in science than in any intrinsic complexity of the mind.
+A simpler, self-consistent description of reality seems to show a simpler, self-consistent description of free choice as well.

 Philosophers get into trouble very quickly by launching into discourses about the nature of the universe before carefully defining their axioms and beliefs for a universe.
 This is especially a problem since science does not yet provide a completely consistent set of axioms and beliefs in the first place.
 What is a property and what is a material?
 What is time and what is the action principle?
 Can matter exist as both amplitude with a phase and intensity devoid of phase?
 Does time have one or two dimensions?
 The projection of Cartesian space in our minds, for example, is a powerful and innate means for predicting action, but that projection of Cartesian space can blind us to the underlying simpler reality of matter time.